Common Career Mistakes and How to Avoid Them

 Which Ways Can You Network Better?

-- Attend professional meetings
+- Attend professional events

-- Volunteer for work in the organization
+- Volunteer for organizational work

 - Participate in resource groups for employees.